 Myprotein nutritionist, Jenny Blow, agrees with the newfound importance of supplementation, saying:

 “Supplements have become a cupboard staple in many households as more and more people discover how convenient they are in maintaining a healthier diet.
-Protein powder, for example, is so versatile in how you can incorporate it into your favorite recipes, and many companies offer vegan or “free-from” alternatives to supplements so really anyone can eat healthily these days.”
+Protein powder, for example, is so versatile in how you can incorporate it into your favorite high protein recipes, and many companies offer vegan or “free-from” alternatives to supplements so really anyone can eat healthily these days.”